Lottie Gee: Biography

 Gee sang the song "I'm Just Wild About Harry" in the musical Shuffle Along in 1921.
 Gee appeared in The Chocolate Dandies (1924).
 In 1925, she was a featured performer with Chocolate Kiddies on its European tour.

 Gee and Edith Spencer became partners as Harlem’s Sweethearts in 1928.
 Later, Allegretti Anderson (1898–1944) joined the group and they became a trio billed as Harmony Trio, the Creole Beauties, and the Three Dark Sisters.
 In 1927, Gee was an honorary pallbearer in the funeral of Florence Mills.

 Gee was a longtime girlfriend of the composer Eubie Blake (1887–1983).

+Gee was grandaunt to Grammy, Tony-award winner Dee Dee Bridgewater.

 Marriages

 Lottie Gee married at least twice: